For patients with solid tumours,

 To help patients with NTRK or ROS1 fusion+ cancer, we must first identify them. #PutCancerToTheTest

-NTRK fusion positive genes are emerging as actionable biomarkers and oncogenic drivers across a wide range of tumour types.1–6 NTRK fusion+ cancer currently has no known defining clinical or pathological features.1–3
+NTRK gene fusions are emerging as actionable biomarkers and oncogenic drivers across a wide range of tumour types.1–6 NTRK fusion+ cancer currently has no known defining clinical or pathological features.1–3

 Only high quality molecular testing such as next-generation sequencing (NGS) can confirm